jbacon/Portfolio/StaticSite/README.md

-# Portfolio Static Site Content/Assests:
+# Portfolio Static Site

-To be hosted on S3 or behind Nginx Server (dev only)
+Includes all static assests, content, javascript, html files to be hosted on S3/CloudFront website.